sayhicoelho/webpack-starter/README.md

 # Webpack Starter
-The Webpack Starter is a good start point to build front-end applications using Polyfill, Webpack & Babel.
+The Webpack Starter is a good start point to build front-end applications using Polyfill, Webpack, Babel & SASS.

 # Setup
 ```bash